-And a party favor?
+And a fun football themed party favor?
 They got to keep their cute football shaped glasses that we found at Dollar Tree.

-To set the mood, we also played a “jock jams” Pandora station over the speakers in the background.
+To pump up the mood, we also played a “jock jams” Pandora station over the speakers in the background.
 (Remember “let’s get ready to ruuuummmble“?)

-This luncheon theme was always a “W” with both food and fun and a great way to cheer our teachers on to a winning season!
+This party theme was always a “W” and a fun way to cheer our teachers on to a winning season!

 As you can probably tell, our Texas town bleeds green.
-Our kids have the Dragon mascot from kindergarten all the way through graduation at every school in our district and the whole community is centered around family and united by our Dragon pride.
-My kids have both graduated but I will always be a “mother of Dragons“!
+The kids have the Dragon mascot from kindergarten all the way through graduation, and our whole community is centered around family and united by our Dragon pride.
+My kids have both graduated but I will always be a “mother of Dragons“.

 I hope these ideas ignite some team spirit and get you ready for some football.
 This season, plan your best game day party ever!